Kyle873/DoomRPG/README.md

 PLEASE READ THIS!
 -----------------
-- The DoomRPG-Brutal and DoomRPG-Extras packages CAN NOT BE USED TOGETHER, you must use either one or the other, or else loading will fail.
-- When using DoomRPG-Brutal (Brutal Doom Doom RPG Patch), make sure you have Brutal Doom Compatibility enabled in the Doom RPG Options menu.
-If you don't do this, there will be errors and/or strange issues.
-- If you need help, have questions, or find bugs, please post them in the Doom RPG Thread on the ZDoom forum.
+If you need help, have questions, or find bugs, please post them in the Doom RPG Thread on the ZDoom forum.

 TIPS
 ----